top of page

 Normal resistance to the constituent of kinetic energy represents unadulterated motion (i.e., wave function collapsed mode).
 Stretched resistance reflects faster-than-light motion (i.e., forward-, cross-, and micro-sliding modes).
 Condensed resistance reflects the slower-than-normal or slothing effect (i.e., reverse-sliding).

-The exterior of the multilayered quantum-relativistic ether behaves as if it were stretched by the bubble field for generating faster-than-light travel, while another layer (or interior) reflects the corresponding condensed resistance of slothing effects.
+The exterior of the quantum-relativistic ether behaves as if it were stretched by the bubble field for generating faster-than-light travel, while another layer (or interior) reflects the corresponding condensed resistance of slothing effects.

 The importance of this symmetry is that th